 As they continue to work through The St. Joseph Baltimore Catechism No. 2 as well as Religion 7 for Young Catholic, students build their understanding of the Creed, the Commandments, the Sacraments, the creation of the angels and of man, grace, and the Holy Spirit.
 Special emphasis is placed on the study of the Sacrament of Confirmation with the book Confirmation Preparation for Young Catholics.

 In Bible History: The New Testament, students grow in their knowledge of major events, people, and teachings in the life of Jesus Christ from the Gospels and the Acts of the Apostles.

 In their final year of working with The St. Joseph Baltimore Catechism No. 2, eighth graders increase their understanding of the fundamentals of the Catholic Faith: the Creed, the Commandments, the Sacraments, and Prayer.

-Special emphasis is placed on the study of Church history using Witness to the Faith: Religion 8 for Young Catholics.
+Special emphasis is placed on the study of Church history using Witness to the Faith: Church History for Young Catholics.
 The Church’s progress through history is surveyed, beginning with the founding of the Church and continuing through the twentieth century.

 The Value of Your Enrollment

 Your enrollment provides you with much more than just a box of books.
 It provides an accredited education, a strong support system, and a community of staff and homeschoolers who are in your corner.
 It provides access to academic and support counseling, grading and record keeping, and a solid Catholic curriculum that promotes strong Catholic values in each and every subject.